Quantum stochastic convolution cocycles III: Introduction

-Our most satisfactory results are obtained in the case of Markov-regular quantum L\'evy processes, where the Markov (convolution) semigroup of the process is norm-continuous.
-A general theory of weakly continuous convolution semigroups of functionals on multiplier $C^*$-bialgebras is initiated in~\cite{discrete}.
-In that paper every such semigroup of \emph{states} on a multiplier $C^*$-bialgebra of discrete type is shown to be norm-continuous so that all the results of this paper apply directly in that case.
-Also Theorem~\ref{significant} of this paper is used in~\cite{discrete} to derive a classical result on conditionally positive-definite functions on a compact group.
+Our most satisfactory results are obtained in the case of \emph{Markov-regular} quantum L\'evy processes.
+A general theory of \emph{weakly continuous} convolution semigroups of functionals on multiplier $C^*$-bialgebras is initiated in~\cite{discrete}.
+In that paper every such semigroup of \emph{states} on a multiplier $C^*$-bialgebra of discrete type is shown to be automatically norm-continuous so that all the results of this paper apply directly in that case.
+In~\cite{discrete} we have used Theorem~\ref{significant} of this paper to derive a classical result on conditionally positive-definite functions on a compact group.

 \emph{General notations.} In this paper the multiplier algebra and universal enveloping von Neumann algebra of a $C^*$-algebra $\Al$ are denoted by $\Altilde$ and $\Alol$ respectively.
+The notations are intended to emphasise the view of these objects as two forms of completion of $\Al$, enjoying the natural inclusions $\Al \subset \Altilde \subset \Alol$.
 The symbols $\otul$, $\ot$ and $\otol$ are used respectively for linear/algebraic, spatial/minimal and ultraweak tensor products, of spaces and respecively, linear, completely bounded and ultraweakly continuous completely bounded maps.
 For any Hilbert space $\hil$, we have the ampliation and Hilbert space, given respectively by

 where context determines the Hilbert spaces $\Hil$ and $\Kil$.